Foreign Language Teaching Methods and How to Choose the Best for You

 Now that you know a number of methodologies and how to use them in the classroom, how do you choose the best?

-While there are always those programs that insist upon a mandatory methodology, doing great disservice to students and teachers alike, you should always try to choose those methodologies and approaches that are most effective for your students.
-After all, our job as teachers is to help our students to learn in the best way for them—not for us, not for any researcher and not for any administrator.
+You should always try to choose the methods and approaches that are most effective for your students.
+After all, our job as teachers is to help our students to learn in the best way for them—not for us or for researchers or for administrators.

-Did I say methodologies and approaches?
-Plural?
-Yes!
-The best teachers choose the best methodology and the best approach for each lesson or activity.
-They aren’t wedded to any particular methodology.
-Rather they use principled eclecticism, freely moving between lessons, tasks, methodologies and approaches, almost seamlessly.
+So, the best teachers choose the best methodology and the best approach for each lesson or activity.
+They aren’t wedded to any particular methodology but rather use principled eclecticism:

-The point is: The best teachers make use of all possible methodologies and approaches at the appropriate time, for the appropriate activities, and for those students whose learning styles require that approach.
+The point is: The best teachers make use of all possible approaches at the appropriate time, for the appropriate activities and for those students whose learning styles require that approach.